 Fix reason firmly in her seat, and call to her tribunal every fact, every opinion.

 The aim of the Thomas Jefferson Center is to realize Jefferson's vision of educating citizens and leaders to understand the meaning of liberty and to exercise it wisely.
 We share Jefferson's conviction that one of the best ways to attain a liberal education--an education suited for a free individual in a free society--is through a serious study of the great books.
 In our courses, students will engage in a direct, respectful, but probing and critical study of major creative and theoretical works that have shaped human thought and history.
-They will enter into debates about human nature, ethics, and the meaning of life that have unfolded over centuries.
+They will enter into debates about human nature, ethics, and the meaning of life.
 They will learn skills of critical reasoning, close reading, and clear, cogent writing.
 They will join a community of scholars drawn from many departments and many schools of thought, united by a passion for fundamental questions, a spirit of friendly debate, and a willingness to engage in critical self-scrutiny.

 We offer for students in all colleges the Certificate in Core Texts and Ideas, which provides an integrated path through UT's core curriculum based on a study of the great books.
 In collaboration with the Liberal Arts Honors Humanities Program, we offer an interdisciplinary major in the great books.
 We sponsor post-doctoral fellowships, a lecture series, the Jefferson Center book club, and other symposia for the university and broader community.